CSCE-310-Group-23/310-crossroads/backend_crossroads/README.md

     </ol>
   </li>
 </ol>

-You should now have the common copy of the crossroads database in your system.
+You should now have the common copy of the crossroads database in your system. <br>
+We need to make all the code compatible with this common database. <br>
+If there are any changes need to the scema or data, we have to coordinate with each other to make the change and reexport a new master database script.